mondoohq/docs/docs/mql/resources/opcua-pack/README.md

 description: The OPC UA resource pack lets you use MQL to query and assess the security of your OPC UA assets.
 ---

-# Mondoo OPC UA Resource Pack Reference
+# OPC UA MQL Resource Pack Reference

 The OPC UA resource pack lets you use MQL to query and assess the security of your OPC UA assets.